lbologna/hbp-sp6-guidebook/_sources/online_usecases/trace_analysis/syn_events_fit_user_data/syn_events_fit_user_data.rst.txt

         2. When there is an empty circle bullet ○, it means that the kernel is idle and the user can interfere with the notebook

+    •   After sending a job to the HPC systems:

+        1. The collab page MUST NOT be closed.

+        2. The web page MUST NOT be closed.

+        3. The browser MUST NOT be closed.

+        4. If the connection is interrupted, the user cannot recover the results.

+        5. The page MUST remain always active to retrieve the results.